 Stability

-As far as our stability testing is concerned, the Logitech G930 fared well and was tight enough with a good grip for most stable conditions, especially if you are going to be sitting in front of the gaming PC or TV without much movement.
+As far as our stability testing is concerned, the Logitech G930 fared well and were tight enough with a good grip for most stable conditions, especially if you are going to be sitting in front of the gaming PC or TV without much movement.
 They are also good for walking around in.
 However, they won’t be stable for running or exercising because they are not designed for sports use.

 Software